JAYASREE24032006/Ex-7---Implement-DES-Encryption-and-Decryption/README.md

 ![image](https://github.com/user-attachments/assets/62d76d50-c7bc-4537-a0cc-cf5c4328020c)

 ## RESULT :
-The program to implement data encryption standard algorithm (DES) had been implemented successfully.
+The program to implement the  Data Encryption Standard (AES) Algorithm for a practical application like URL Encryption is executed successfully.